 Mohammad was a postdoctoral researcher in Professor Oskar Painter’s group where he works on entangling superconducting qubits via microwave wave-guides and on developing integrated devices for interfacing qubits with traveling photons.

 Prior to Caltech, Mohammad received his PhD from the Institute of Optics at University of Rochester, where he worked on quantum communication with structured photons.
 He received his B.S. in Physics and Electrical Engineering from University of Tehran.

 Beyond Physics, Mohammad enjoys reading about history and politics.
 His hobbies include amateur astronomy and hiking.

-Mohammad is now an Assistant Professor of Electrical Engineering at Caltech.
+Mohammad is now an Assistant Professor of Electrical Engineering and Applied Physics at Caltech.
 Learn more about his current work here.

 Mohammad Mirhosseini, Eunjong Kim, Xueyue Zhang, Alp Sipahigil, Paul B. Dieterle, Andrew J. Keller, Ana Asenjo-Garcia, Darrick E. Chang and Oskar Painter, "Cavity quantum electrodynamics with atom-like mirrors," Nature, doi:10.1038/s41586-019-1196-1, 2019.
 KNI news story]

 Mahmoud Kalaee, Mohammad Mirhosseini, Paul B. Dieterle, Matilda Peruzzo, Johannes M. Fink and Oskar Painter, "Quantum electromechanics of a hypersonic crystal," Nature Nanotechnology, doi:10.1038/s41565-019-0377-2, February 18, 2019 (pdf).
 [Supplementary Information (pdf)]